ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## Publishing to Maven Central

+[This guide](https://central.sonatype.org/publish/publish-guide/) was used as a basis for publishing to Maven Central.

+However please note that document above seems a little outdated and a couple of things have changed.

-[This guide](https://central.sonatype.org/publish/publish-guide/) was used to publish to Maven Central.
-However please note that the Gradle plugin used in that document - `maven` - is out of date and we had to switch to the [maven-publish plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) instead.
+* The Gradle plugin used in that document - `maven` - is out of date and we use the [maven-publish plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) instead.
+* The process described in the document above requires a manual step to release the library from the Nexus staging repository - we have implemented the  [Nexus Publish Plugin](https://github.com/gradle-nexus/publish-plugin) to automate this step.

 ### Authenticating with Sonatype